 Item parameter

-In psychological and psychiatric research, the general factor discrimination is usually positive and falls within the range of 1.1 to 2.8 (Atkinson, 2018; Auné, 2020; Berkeljon, 2012; Raines, 2015).
-Previous studies have consistently shown that specific factor discriminations are typically smaller than the general factor, ranging from 0 to 1.5 (Wang et al., 2018).
-In the bifactor model, the general factor and specific factor are considered independent, with no correlation between them.
-In this study, the discrimination values for the general factor are set to range from 1.1 to 2.8, while the discrimination values for the specific factors are established within the range of 0 to 1.5.
+In psychological and psychiatric research, the general factor discrimination parameters are usually positive and fall within the range of 1.1 to 2.8 (Atkinson, 2018; Auné, 2020; Berkeljon, 2012; Raines, 2015).
+Previous studies have consistently shown that specific factor discrimination parameters are typically smaller than those of the general factor, generally ranging from 0 to 1.5 (Wang et al., 2018).
+Given the assumption of orthogonality of the latent traits on the general factor and specific factor, we generated two sets of latent trait for each factor, separately.
+The discrimination parameter for the general factor is randomly set to range from 1.1 to 2.8, while the discrimination parameter for the specific factors are kept within the range of 0 to 1.5.

-Item difficulty values can theoretically range from negative infinity to positive infinity, but in practice, they typically vary from -2 to +2 (Hambleton, 1993; Hambleton & Swaminathan, 1985).
-Psychological and psychiatric tests often use a four-point Likert scale to measure latent traits or personalities (Auné et al., 2020; Rijmen,2011).
-According to Wang (2018), this study generated normally distributed thresholds, b1[−2, −0.67], b2[−0.67, 0.67], and b3[0.67, 2], for three thresholds (locations) to distinguish the possibilities of choosing each item.
+Although item difficulty values can theoretically range from negative infinity to positive infinity, they practically locate from -2 to +2 (Hambleton, 1993; Hambleton & Swaminathan, 1985).
+Psychological and psychiatric assessments often use a four-point Likert scale to measure latent traits or personalities (Auné et al., 2020; Rijmen,2011).
+Building on the setting in Wang’s (2018) prior research, this study generated normally distributed item thresholds / locations following three intervals: b1[−2, −0.67], b2[−0.67, 0.67], and b3[0.67, 2], to distinguish the possibilities of choosing each response category.

 Person parameter

-The values for skewness and kurtosis between -2 and +2 are considered acceptable for assuming normality (George & Mallery, 2010).
-Hair et al. (2010) and Bryne (2010) argued that data is normal if skewness is between ‐2 to +2 and kurtosis is between ‐7 to +7.
-Thus, we simulate two levels of non-normality, normality (skewness: 0, kurtosis: 0), and non-normality (skewness: 2, kurtosis: 7).
-There were four combinations of normality status for the general factor and specific factors.
-In this study, we employed the Fleishman method to generate nonnormal distributions; this technique involves manipulating a normally distributed random variable using a cubic polynomial, thereby adjusting skewness and kurtosis through modification of the polynomial's coefficients (Fleishman, 1978).
+The values for skewness between -2 and +2 are considered acceptable for assuming normality (George & Mallery, 2010).
+Additionally, kurtosis is another critical indicator of distribution sharp, and values located between -7 to +7 are generally considered as normality (Hair et al., 2010; Bryne, 2010).
+Therefore, we simulate two levels of non-normality, normality (skewness: 0, kurtosis: 0), and non-normality (skewness: 2, kurtosis: 7).
+There were four combinations of normality conditions across the general factor and specific factor, reflecting whether each was normal or non-normal respectively.
+In this study, we employed the Fleishman method to generate nonnormal distributions, involving manipulating a normally distributed random variable using a cubic polynomial, thereby adjusting skewness and kurtosis through modification of the polynomial's coefficients (Fleishman, 1978).
 All latent traits on specific factors (θs) are set equally.

 Estimation

-The item parameters in this study were estimated using the "bfactor()" function from the R package "mirt", limited in 6000 iterations.
+The item parameters in this study were estimated using the "bfactor()" function from the R package "mirt".
+Due to complex and non-normal data structures, the study increase the iteration limit to 6000 to ensure accurate parameter recovery.
 For estimating the person ability parameters, two estimation methods, namely, maximum a posteriori (MAP) and maximum likelihood (ML), were utilized.
 Within the R package "mirt," the estimation on person ability parameters involved utilizing the "fscores()" function.
-In this package, the thresholds or locations are calculated as cjk, as described in Equation (1).
+It is important to note that, in “mirt” package, the threshold (location) parameters are outputted as djk such that bjk = -djk, where bjk refers to the threshold used in in Equation 1.

 Evaluation criteria

 The accuracy of parameter recovery in this study is assessed through the calculation of bias, root mean squared error (RMSE), and Pearson correlations (only for person ability).
-These measures are calculated for both the two discrimination parameters, the three boundary parameters, and two personal parameters.
+These measures are calculated for both item and person parameters.
+The item parameters include two discrimination parameters for general factor and specific factor as well as three threshold parameters.
+The person parameters consist of two latent traits corresponding to general and specific factors.

 Bias.
 The relative bias is estimated for all the parameters of model, including item parameters (ag, as, c1, c2, c3) and personal parameter (θg, θs) as,